dwyertyrell/Pokedex/README.md

    npm install
    ```
 3. **Run the app:**
-   Open `index.html` in your browser.
+   Open `index.html` in your browser or run on live server via your editor

 ---